OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 - When one of the arguments (inputs) for the function changes.
 In this case, a new function call is triggered following the cancellation.
 - When the user triggers recalculation manually.
 In this case, a new function call is triggered following the cancellation.

-To make a function cancellable, implement a handler in your function's code to tell it what to do when it is cancelled.
+To make a function cancelable, implement a handler in your function's code to tell it what to do when it is canceled.
 Additionally, specify specify the property `"cancelable": true` within the options object in the JSON metadata that describes the function.
 The code samples in the previous section of this article provide an example of these techniques.

 ## See also